qulle/oltb/README.md

 - Built in debugging help
 - Parameters for customizability
 - Callback functions for integrations
-- Internationalization (English and Swedish) are shipped with project
+- Internationalization are shipped with project, included are:
+    - English
+    - Swedish

 ## Tools
 The following tools are implemented in the project.
 The tools are devided in two different categories, Hidden and Non-Hidden tools.
 The differenc is that Hidden tools are not displayed in the Toolbar, but only add functionality in the contextmenu.